ermolaev-frontend/draftly/src/entities/canvas/classes/README.md

 The classes in this folder provide the building blocks for:
 - Drawing geometric shapes (Rectangle, Circle, Line)
 - Freehand drawing (Pencil)
-- Managing the canvas state and user interactions (CanvasEditor, Interaction)
+- Managing the canvas state and user interactions (Draftly, Interaction)

 ---

 ## Class Descriptions

-### CanvasEditor.ts
+### Draftly.ts
 - **Purpose:** Central manager for the canvas.
 Handles the lifecycle of shapes, drawing operations, selection, undo/redo, and user input.
 - **Responsibilities:**
   - Add, remove, and update shapes